Talmage-Hilton/Stat-386-Blog/_posts/2025-05-30-modeling-practice.md

 ## The Data

 I used two different datasets for this project, both found on [Kaggle]("https://www.kaggle.com/").
 The first dataset measures students' exam scores based on various predictor variables.
-This dataset has a continuous response variable and 1000 observations.
+This dataset has a continuous response variable (exam_score) and 1000 observations.
+The continuous predictor variables are age, study_hours_per_day, social_media_hours, netflix_hours, part_time_job, attendance_percentage, sleep_hours, exercise_frequency, mental_health_rating, extracurricular_participation.
+The categorical predictor variables are gender, diet_quality, and internet_quality.
 I synthetically added new data to get up to 10,000 rows just to give the models some more data from which to learn.

 The second dataset measures whether or not a social media user clicked on an advertisement.
 Clearly this is a binary response variable.
+The response variable is Purchased, the continuous predictors are Age and EstimatedSalary, and the categorical predictor is Gender.

 I used the advertisements dataset for Logistic Regression, as it requires a binary response.
 I used the exam scores dataset for all the other linear models.
 Finally, I used both datasets for all the machine learning models to display their flexibility.

 ## The Models